Lena Dunham: Controversies

+In January 2022, ahead of the film's Sundance premiere, autistic self-advocate and sex educator Amy Gravino posted a Twitter thread alleging that she was approached to be a consultant on Dunham's film Sharp Stick, but was subsequently "ghosted" before she had a chance to meet with Dunham in person.
+In a Variety article covering the subject, Gravino claimed that the film's star, Kristine Froseth, had approached her business manager while doing research for her character Sarah Jo, whom she concluded displayed characteristics that suggested she was autistic.
+Gravino also claimed that Dunham had personally done research on her work and was excited to meet with her.
+However, according to the film's producers, Dunham rejected Froseth's suggestion to approach Gravino, and clarified to Froseth that she had never intended to depict Sarah Jo as autistic.

+An unnamed spokesperson also released a statement to Variety that read, "Sarah Jo was never written nor imagined as a neurodivergent woman.
+Nothing about Sarah Jo was coded to suggest or convey neurodivergence."
+Gravino responded to this defense by saying, "You can’t just say the character isn’t going to be neurodiverse; the coding is still there and it comes across that way in the writing and acting choices, even though it’s not explicitly stated."
+She also criticized the film for its "infantilization" of Sarah Jo, though the producers countered this assessment by stating that the character's childlike qualities were included to reflect the trauma she experienced, rather than to suggest that she was autistic.

 Personal life

-In 2012, Dunham began dating Jack Antonoff, the lead guitarist of the band fun. and the founder of Bleachers.Lena Dunham and Jack Antonoff Break Up After Five Years |E!
-News Dunham and Antonoff remained together until December 2017; they subsequently separated announcing that the separation was "amicable".
+In 2012, Dunham began dating Jack Antonoff, the lead guitarist of the band fun. and the founder of Bleachers.
+Dunham and Antonoff remained together until December 2017; they subsequently separated announcing that the separation was "amicable".

-Dunham was diagnosed with obsessive compulsive disorder as a child, and continued to take a low dose of an anxiolytic (Klonopin) to relieve her anxiety until 2018.
-In 2018 Dunham entered rehab for benzodiazpines addiction.
-In April 2020, she celebrated two years of sobriety without any medical assistance.
+Dunham was diagnosed with obsessive–compulsive disorder (OCD) as a child, and continued to take a low dose of an anxiolytic (Klonopin) to relieve her anxiety until 2018.
+In 2018 Dunham entered rehab for an addiction to benzodiazepines.
+In April 2020, she celebrated two years of sobriety.

 In February 2018, Dunham wrote an essay for Vogue about her decision to have a hysterectomy due to endometriosis.

-In 2019, Dunham revealed that she suffers from Ehlers-Danlos syndrome.
+In 2019, Dunham revealed that she has Ehlers–Danlos syndrome (EDS).

 In July 2020, Dunham reported on Instagram her experience with COVID-19 because she observed people were not taking social distancing seriously.
 Though she was not hospitalized, she did have "severe symptoms for three weeks".